steenharsted/mocapr/README.md

 coverage](https://codecov.io/gh/steenharsted/mocapr/branch/master/graph/badge.svg)](https://codecov.io/gh/steenharsted/mocapr?branch=master)
 <!-- badges: end -->

-The goal of `mocapr` is to help researchers and clinicians work with motion capture data within R by providing R functions that can import, plot, animate, and analyse motion capture data.
+The goal of `mocapr` is to help researchers and clinicians to work with motion capture data in R by providing functions that can import, plot, animate, and analyse motion capture data.
 The package is in **the early experimental stages of development**.

-`mocapr`, currently, supports import from [the Captury](http://thecaptury.com/) system, but is capable of working with motioncapture data from other systems as long as the data contain frame by frame global spatial joint-center positions.
+`mocapr`, supports import from [the Captury](http://thecaptury.com/) system, but is capable of working with motion capture data from other systems as long as the data contain frame by frame global spatial joint-center positions.
 If the data contains these positions it is possible to wrangle the data into a format that will allow usage of the functions in this package.
 If you have such motion capture data from other systems, I will be happy to make an attempt at writing an import function and include the function in future versions of this package.

 `mocapr` uses a series of tidyverse packages to import ([`readr`](https://github.com/tidyverse/readr),